 Once you’ve been dealt with your pocket cards – hole cards, you will be forced to make your first decision: to play or not to play.
 You must decide whether you are in or out of the hand, and you can do this by matching the bet which stands once action reaches you.

 Betting will continue in sequence starting with the player who seated to the left of the dealer and continues in a clockwise direction until all bets have been matched.
 During this round, you can choose to Fold, Call or Raise.

 As the game unfolds around the pre-flop, you will be forced to call (match) the value of the Big Blind bet if you wish to continue playing at the table, OR the player who’d raised the bet will have to call it to remain in the hand.
 You can always choose to fold any time it’s your turn to play.

-If there has been raise when the betting round returns to the Big Blind player, then this player can choose to raise if they so wish.
+If there has been a raise when the betting round returns to the player who has the Big Blind, then this player can choose to raise if they wish to.
 Once all the bets have been matched, the flop will be dealt.